antvis/T8/site/en/tutorial/advanced/theme.md

 # Theme Configuration

 T8 provides a flexible theme configuration system.
-You can use the `theme` method to set the theme style for text visualization.
+You can use the `theme` method to set the text visualization theme style.

 ## Basic Usage